joshualeisure/netflix-react/README.md

 # Link to site
 https://react-netflix-clone-cc9b0.web.app/

+# Description
+Constructed a react based version of Netflix, making an API call from TMDB to retrieve movie trailers.
+The application was created using React for functionality and CSS to style the application as a Netflix clone.
+Libraries I used included react-youtube for retrieving the YouTube videos, Axios for creating external HTTP requests, and Firebase.
+Hosted on Firebase and can be accessed from the link above.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).